Curriculum

 https://whiterosemaths.com/

-Broomfield Primary School uses the Focus English units.
-The materials within Focus English help teachers to plan and deliver English teaching and learning in an engaging way, placing English and literature at the heart of the curriculum.
+Broomfield Primary School uses the Literacy Tree English scheme.
+The materials within Literacy Tree English help teachers to plan and deliver English teaching and learning in an engaging way, placing English and literature at the heart of the curriculum.
 The curriculum is based on the use of high-quality texts, including poetry, across each year group, texts from classic to current authors have been selected to ensure that pupils experience a wide and rich reading curriculum to promote a life-long love of reading.

 At Broomfield Primary School each new unit of work in the foundation subjects is introduced by a learning challenge, encouraging the children to use a question as their starting point.
 A series of subsidiary challenges are then planned.
 Each subsidiary learning challenge is also expressed as a question.
 The subsidiary learning challenge is normally expected to last for one week but this does not need to be the case.
 Time for learners to reflect or review their learning is central to the whole process.
 There will be continual opportunities for learners to reflect frequently, especially as each subsidiary learning challenge comes to an end.
 There should be a good deal of learner autonomy evident during reflection time.
 Each topic begins with a ‘wow’ moment and closes with a celebration of their work.